 The Authority also sets standards for organisations holding accredited registers for people in unregulated health and social care occupations and accredit those organisations that meet its standards.

 The Authority only has an overview role of social care in England as part of the Health and Care Professions Council’s regulation of social care workers (the regulation of social workers in England is scheduled to move to a new body, Social Work England in December 2019).
 The regulation of social workers and social service workers is devolved in Scotland and carried out by the Scottish Social Services Council.

 More information about accredited registers is on the Professional Standards Authority website.

 We organise an annual regulatory event for health and social care professionals.

 We fund this event jointly with the professional healthcare regulatory bodies.
 The event brings together around 300 key stakeholders representing the Scottish Government, the regulators, NHS staff and health and social care professionals from around the United Kingdom.

-The next event will take place on 2 November 2020 at the Edinburgh International Conference Centre (EICC) and we will provide more information closer to the date.
+The next event will take place on 24 October 2022 at the Edinburgh International Conference Centre.
+This is the first annual regulatory event to take place since 2019.
 Information on previous regulatory events held since 2008 is on the event website.